 Useful lives

 Computers 3 years

 Furniture and fittings 3 years

 Office equipment 3 years

-Renovation 3 vears
+Renovation 3 years

-The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each statement of financial position date.
+The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date.
 The effects of any revision are recognised in statement of financial activities when the changes arise.